APC Chions: History

 APC Chions was born on a day in June 1972.
 In the Zaghis room, in the presence of the Mayor of the time Olga Verardo and eighty members, the power of an idea becomes reality.
 The notarial deed of incorporation registers as founding members Gerardo Bertolo, Ermanno Bianchi, Luciano Bressan, Sergio Cusin, Giorgio Nardo and Mario Scacco.
 The first president of the new team is Ermanno Bianchi.
 Over time, Giuseppe Bressan, Cesare Santin, Carlo Gobat, Luciano Bressan, Bruno Lena, Primo Beraldo, Renato Bressan and Mauro Bressan follow one another.
 The latter is the longest in our history, from 2004 to today.
 After him his father Luciano Bressan, president for 13 seasons and Luciano's brother, Giuseppe, at the helm of the team for eight seasons.

 In the early years, Chions played in the Pravisdomini field, from 1972 to 1974.
 With the following season it returned to Chions in the oratory field built together with the changing rooms and remained here until the 1984–85 season.
-From 1985–86 he finally found its home, the municipal field of via Garibaldi.
+From 1985 to 1986 he finally found its home, the municipal field of via Garibaldi.
 In the spring of 1984 just that field, now ready, was weeded by unknown persons for half the surface.
 It therefore becomes necessary to remove the earth, bring it back and wait until the spring of the following year.
 It is the first of May 1985 when it is finally inaugurated with the friendly match between Chions and SV Feldkirchen (Carinthia).
 The construction of the structure took place with the mayor Aldo Presot while with the Mayor Loris Vian, on 5 October 1997, the new grandstand was inaugurated.
 On 30 August 2008, with Mayor Fabio Santin, the municipal stadium is dedicated to the young "Francesco Tesolin", who died prematurely at the age of twenty-two a few months earlier.